scope-lab-vu/Resonate/scenario-description/readme.md

 [scenario-generator.py](https://github.com/scope-lab-vu/Resonate/blob/main/scenario-description/scenario-generator.py) -- Parses the scenario language as python object and fills in the required values for each entity.
 Then an XML is generated that can be used in CARLA.

-[sample-output.xml](https://github.com/scope-lab-vu/Resonate/blob/main/scenario-description/sample-output.xml) -- The sample xml file generated for CARLA.
+[sample xml files](https://github.com/scope-lab-vu/Resonate/tree/main/scenario-description/Scenario-example/simulation1) -- The sample xml files generated for CARLA.

 Scenario.dot, entity.dot -- metamodel figures of the scenario description and the textual language.
 Read the [docs](https://textx.github.io/textX/stable/) to convert it to png.